alttch/eva3/doc/notifiers.rst

 * **Event subject** (not to be confused with :ref:`MQTT<mqtt_>` subject)
-* **Notification space** May be used to divide the controlled structure into sectors, e. g. city1/office1, plant1 etc. By dividing spaces you can separate one EVA installation from another using the same notification server, e. g. to create your own multi-control and multi-monitoring systems.
+* **Notification space** May be used to divide the controlled structure into sectors, e.g. city1/office1, plant1 etc. By dividing spaces you can separate one EVA installation from another using the same notification server, e.g. to create your own multi-control and multi-monitoring systems.
 * **Event data** (usually JSON dict with) data on what's actually happened